MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-linux-install.md

 + Install root: /opt/microsoft/mlserver/9.2.1
 + Microsoft R Open root: /opt/microsoft/ropen/3.4.1
++ Executables like Revo64 and mlserver-python are at /usr/bin

 <a name="how-to-install"></a>

 ## How to install

-The package manager downloads packages from the  [packages.microsoft.com](https://packages.microsoft.com) repo.
+The package manager downloads packages from the  [packages.microsoft.com](https://packages.microsoft.com) repo, determines dependencies, retrieves additional packages, sets the installation order, and install the software.

-Once you set the repo, use the install syntax for your package manager to specify "microsoft-mlserver-all-9.2.1.*ext*", with different file extensions (.rpm, .deb) based on the package manager of the target platform.
-This file gives the package manager the necessary information to get all additional packages used in a Machine Learning Server for Linux installation.
+As a first step, set the repo.
+Next, use the install syntax for your package manager to specify "microsoft-mlserver-all-9.2.1.*ext*", with different file extensions (.rpm, .deb) based on the package manager of the target platform.
+This file gives the package manager information about additional packages used in a Machine Learning Server for Linux installation.

 > [!Tip]
 > You can get Linux virtual machines in Azure if you want to use computing resources in the cloud: [Ubuntu virtual machine on Azure](https://docs.microsoft.com/sql/linux/quickstart-install-connect-ubuntu)